Frequently Asked Questions

 With a linear mortgage you repay a fixed amount every month, plus the interest.
 Your debt is reduced every month, which also reduces the interest.
 A linear mortgage is useful when you want to pay off your mortgage as quickly as possible, although initial repayments are relatively high.

-You can usually choose either a variable rate or a fixed rate annuity mortgage or in some cases a mixture of both (known as a split rate).
+You can usually choose either a variable rate or a fixed rate annuity mortgage or, in some cases, a mixture of both (known as a split rate).
+Your interest payments may also be tax deductible.

 There are circumstances whereby the bank will actually allow you to just pay interest and repay the capital from savings or investment accounts.
-If you take out one such a mortgage, you may no longer be entitled to mortgage tax relief.
+If you take out such a mortgage, you will not be entitled to mortgage tax relief.

-A credit mortgage loan is a flexible mortgage.
-Similar to a normal bank account you can withdraw and deposit money.
+A credit mortgage loan is a flexible mortgage and operates in a similar way to a normal bank account from which you can withdraw and deposit money.
 You pay monthly interest on the amount you borrow, which depends on the value of your house.
-If you take out one such a mortgage, you may no longer be entitled to mortgage tax relief.
+If you take out such a mortgage, you will not be entitled to mortgage tax relief.

-In an Investment account mortgage you invest a certain premium into a stock market account (not an insurance!).
+In an investment account mortgage, you invest a certain premium into a stock market account.
 This premium can be a lump sum, a monthly or an annual premium.
-If you take out one such a mortgage, you may no longer be entitled to mortgage tax relief.
+If you take out such a mortgage, you will not be entitled to mortgage tax relief.

 This mortgage combines a loan with a life insurance policy.
 The client pays a monthly or an annual premium, which is often invested in a mutual fund.
-The premium can include life insurance cover.
-This policy can be tax-free under certain conditions (rather than being taxed in box III at 1,2%).
-If you take out one such a mortgage, you may no longer be entitled to mortgage tax relief.
+The premium can include life insurance coverage.
+If you take out such a mortgage, you will not be entitled to mortgage tax relief.

-This mortgage type is also linked to a life insurance, but with a guaranteed return.
-The interest you get on your premium is equal to the interest you pay, hence you are 100% sure that your mortgage will be repaid at the end of the mortgage term.
-Again this policy can be tax-free.
-If you take out one such a mortgage, you may no longer be entitled to mortgage tax relief.
+This mortgage type is linked to a life insurance but with a guaranteed return.
+The interest you get on your premium is equal to the interest you pay, so you are 100% sure that your mortgage will be repaid at the end of the mortgage term.
+If you take out such a mortgage, you will no longer be entitled to mortgage tax relief.

 A combination of interest-only, savings and investment mortgages.
-You make interest payments but you have flexibility in how you generate the capital to repay the loan.
+You make interest payments, but you have flexibility in how you generate the capital to repay the loan.
 During the course of the mortgage term, you can switch between saving and investing, taking advantage of low-interest rates and investment opportunities, or seeking less risk in a savings account.
-If you take out one such a mortgage, you may no longer be entitled to mortgage tax relief.
+If you take out such a mortgage, you will no longer be entitled to mortgage tax relief.

-Overall we normally tell people to reserve around 5% of the cost of the house for additional costs when buying a house in The Netherlands.
-But not everything is mandatory, and most are negotiable, below you will find an overview of possible costs:
+Overall we normally tell people to reserve around 5% of the cost of the house for additional costs when buying a house in the Netherlands.
+But not everything is mandatory, and most fees are negotiable:

 • Interest paid on your mortgage (Tax deductible for maximum 30 years)